PipInSpace/HAJ/README.md

 by the crate `rs2c`.
 Currently only simple Rust language features are supported and all types need to be annotated.
 These limitations may be lifted over time.

-To use this crate, clone this repository and the rs2c repository.
+To use this crate, clone this repository and the `rs2c` repository.
 Add the `haj` crate as a dependency for your project by specifiying the path to the crate.
+A crates.io release will follow in time

 # Usage